EvaIablocova/PDF_Parser/readme.md

 Usage:

+1. Set url path in 1_download_pdf.py
+2. Set sql connection data in 6_load_sql.py (and create the database if it does not exist)
-Run the entry point script to execute the workflow:
+3. Run the entry point script to execute the workflow (python 0_entry_point.py)

-python 0_entry_point.py
+---

 The script will:
 1. Install all dependencies.